rmbeddor14/birds_birds_birds/README.md

 [![YouTube Video](https://img.youtube.com/vi/cgtEztkR0NY/0.jpg)](https://youtu.be/cgtEztkR0NY)

 1. Are you a better bird watcher than this huggingface model?
-Prove it- reach out and show us which ones are wrong!
+Prove it- reach out and show me which ones huggingface got wrong!

 2. Any ideas for how to fine tune or otherwise improve this model to be better at Florida birds??